Showing posts with label Chinese Stories. Show all posts

 Lu Ban Learns His Craft

 When we think of history’s greatest inventors and builders, names like Da Vinci and Edison often come to mind.
-But in ancient China, one man set the foundation for woodworking and construction as we know it: Lu Ban, a legendary craftsman, inventor, and engineer whose legacy still inspires builders and makers around the world.
+But in ancient China, one man set the foundation for woodworking and construction as we know it.
+Lu Ban was a legendary craftsman, inventor, and engineer whose legacy continues to inspire builders and makers around the world.

 Lu Ban Learns His Craft